Poland, France, Germany call for Ukraine conference

 Ukraine plans to hold presidential elections on May 25.
 It remains deeply divided over the protests.

-Leaders of the Group of Seven industrialised powers, which does not include Russia, have already suspended their participation in the G8, which does, unless the Kremlin changes course on Ukraine.
+Leaders of the Group of Seven industrialized powers, which does not include Russia, have already suspended their participation in the G8, which does, unless the Kremlin changes course on Ukraine.

 Reporting by Annika Breidthardt; Editing by Angus MacSwan